pansap99/gitGuide/README.md

 To clone a repo we

-1. First have to copy the url of the repo either from the top of the page or by clicking **Code** and coppying the HTTPS link like below:
+1. First have to copy the url of the repo either from the top of the page or by clicking **Code** and copying the HTTPS link like below:

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/git_clone.png"> </p>